tristanratz/ITRF/README.md

-This is the Repo for the work WORK IN PROGRESS
+This is the Repo for the work ITRF: Instruction Tuned Retriever Finetuning.

 # Using the model